Fran Tarkenton: Professional football career

-On January 27, 1972, Tarkenton was traded back to the Vikings for quarterback Norm Snead, receiver Bob Grim, running back Vince Clements, a first rounder in 1972 (24th overall–Larry Jacobson, defensive lineman) and a second rounder in 1973 (40th overall–Brad Van Pelt, linebacker).
+On January 27, 1972, Tarkenton was traded back to the Vikings for quarterback Norm Snead, receiver Bob Grim, running back Vince Clements, a first rounder in 1972 (24th overall: Larry Jacobson, defensive lineman) and a second rounder in 1973 (40th overall: Brad Van Pelt, linebacker).
 Tarkenton led the Vikings to three National Football Conference championships, but the Vikings lost each ensuing Super Bowl.
+In the 1974 Super Bowl, Minnesota lost to the Miami Dolphins 24–7 in Houston.
+On October 27, 1974 at home vs. the New England Patriots, and his Vikings leading 14-10, Tarkenton was ejected from the game in the fourth quarter after an altercation on the sidelines with Patriots cornerback Ron Bolton, who was also ejected simultaneously.
+The Vikings would be forced to punt on that drive, and the Patriots scored a touchdown with seconds remaining to win 17-14.
+This marked the first quarterback ejection in NFL history and as of 2025 only one other quarterback (then-Tampa Bay Buccaneers quarterback Trent Dilfer in 1995, coincidentally against the Vikings in Minnesota) in league history has been ejected from a game.

-In Tarkenton's first Super Bowl appearance, Minnesota lost to the Miami Dolphins 24–7 in Houston.
-They lost the second to the Pittsburgh Steelers 16–6 in New Orleans, and in the last Super Bowl Tarkenton played (and Minnesota's last Super Bowl to date), the Vikings lost 1977 Super Bowl to the Oakland Raiders 32–14 at the Rose Bowl in Pasadena, California.
+They lost the 1975 Super Bowl to the Pittsburgh Steelers 16–6 in New Orleans, and (in Minnesota's last Super Bowl to date) lost the 1977 Super Bowl to the Oakland Raiders 32–14 at the Rose Bowl in Pasadena, California.

-In his eighteen NFL seasons, Tarkenton completed 3,686 of 6,467 passes for 47,003 yards and 342 touchdowns, with 266 interceptions, all of which were NFL records at the time of his retirement.
-Tarkenton's 47,003 career passing yards rank him fourteenth all time, while his 342 career passing touchdowns is eleventh all time in NFL history.
-He also is eighth on the all-time list of regular-season wins by a starting quarterback with 124 regular season victories.
+In his 18 NFL seasons, Tarkenton completed 3,686 of 6,467 passes for 47,003 yards and 342 touchdowns, with 266 interceptions, all of which were NFL records at the time of his retirement.
+Tarkenton's 47,003 career passing yards rank him 14th all time, while his 342 career passing touchdowns is 13th all time in NFL history.
+He also is 13th on the all-time list of regular-season wins by a starting quarterback with 124 regular season victories.
 He used his impressive scrambling ability to rack up 3,674 rushing yards and 32 touchdowns on 675 carries.
 During his career, Tarkenton ran for a touchdown in 15 different seasons, an NFL record among quarterbacks.
-He ranks sixth in career rushing yards among quarterbacks, behind Randall Cunningham, Steve Young, Michael Vick, Cam Newton, and Russell Wilson.
-He is also one of four NFL quarterbacks ever to rush for at least 300 yards in seven different seasons; the others are Cam Newton, Michael Vick and Tobin Rote.
+He ranks eight in career rushing yards among quarterbacks, behind Lamar Jackson, Michael Vick, Cam Newton, Russell Wilson, Randall Cunningham, Steve Young, and Josh Allen.
 When he retired, Tarkenton held NFL career records in pass attempts, completions, yardage, touchdowns, rushing yards by a quarterback, and wins by a starting quarterback.